t54-labs/t54-labs-docs/docs/First Steps/quick-start.md

 ---
 title: Quick Start
-excerpt: One trust layer for business and individual.
+excerpt: One Trust Layer for Business and Individual
 hidden: false
 next:
   pages: